 With reference to URS Procedure 6.2, please provide any information you have regarding whether the Registry Operator, in locking a domain, also has the technical capability to prevent the Registrant from changing the content on its site?
 Or does the Notice of Default sent by the Provider to the Registrant (and also to the Complainant) state that the Registrant is prohibited from doing so, evidence an inability of the Registry Operator to directly enforce that prohibition?

 URS Procedure 6.2: In either case, the Provider shall provide Notice of Default via email to the Complainant and Registrant, and via mail and fax to Registrant.
 During the Default period, the Registrant will be prohibited from changing content found on the site to argue that it is now a legitimate use and will also be prohibited from changing the Whois information.

+Comment from George Kirikos: This is really intended for registry operators, but even then, we know the answer already, namely that registry operators *don't* have such technical capability to prevent changing the contents of a site.
+Only the web hosting provider could conceivably do that (and that's typically not going to be the registry operator).

 In what percentage of cases, if any, has the Respondent submitted an answer within six (6) months after a Default Determination?

+Comment from George Kirikos: Don't we have these stats already, from Berry Cobb's work?
+Why ask questions when all the cases are public and we should have those stats via the decisions?
+The more relevant modification might be how many attempted to submit *after* 6 months (i.e. where it would be outside the policy)

 Has any of your Examiners drawn inferences per URS Rules 12(f) when a party is not in compliance with URS Rules, Procedures, and Supplemental Rules, in the absence of exceptional circumstances?
 If so, what inferences were made?

 URS Rules 12(f): If a Party, in the absence of exceptional circumstances, does not comply with any provision of, or requirement under, these Rules, the URS Procedure or the Provider’s Supplemental Rules, the Examiner shall draw such inferences therefrom as it considers appropriate.

+Comment from Brian Beckham: Providers may not know the answer, as the question is really asking about things an examiner is looking at.

+Comment from Renee Fossen: Requires the Provider to review decisions and speak to the thought process of Examiners.

 Examiner Determination